lmomoy/lmomoy.github.io/_pages/about.md

 # 🔥 News
+- *2025.03*: &nbsp;🏆 Our previous paper "LF-YOLO: A Lighter and Faster YOLO for Weld Defect Detection of X-ray Image" has been selected as an **ESI Highly Cited Paper** !
+[Paper](https://ieeexplore.ieee.org/abstract/document/10054502)
 - *2024.11*: &nbsp;🎉 I Won the National Scholarship for PhD Student !
 - *2024.11*: &nbsp;🎉 Our work "SGIFormer: Semantic-guided and Geometric-enhanced Interleaving Transformer for 3D Instance Segmentation" has been accepted by **IEEE TCSVT** !
 [Paper](https://arxiv.org/pdf/2407.11564)
 - *2024.10*: &nbsp;🎉 Our work "GEM: Boost Simple Network for Glass Surface Segmentation via Vision Foundation Models" has been accepted by **IEEE TMM** !
 [Paper](https://arxiv.org/pdf/2307.12018)